 Both optical and laser mice rely on a CMOS sensor to analyze the surface they are placed on and determine the extent and speed of the movement by taking thousands of digital images per second.

 A mouse’s sensitivity is measured in dots per inch, commonly abbreviated and referred to as DPI.
-This stat used to be much more important in the past when the DPI gap between optical and laser mice was more significant.
+This stat used to be more vital in the past when the DPI gap between optical and laser mice was more significant.
 Today, however, even budget gaming mice can have a DPI of over 1000.

 Lasers are accurate.
 Too accurate.
 Unlike a LED light, which cannot penetrate the surface it is placed on, a laser can.
 Because of that, it can analyze the data in much more detail.
 This is something of a double-edged sword, as it can also lead to the laser mouse over-analyzing the surface during slow movements and leading to unwanted jitter.

 On the other hand, laser mice can work on almost any surface, while optical mice cannot.
-Due to the fact that an optical mouse is using light for illumination, it needs to be placed on a non-reflective surface in order to be accurate.
+Due to the fact that an optical mouse is using light for illumination, it needs to be placed on a non-reflective surface to be accurate.
 If used on anything overly glossy or prone to reflecting light, it will end up being inaccurate and borderline unusable.

 The pricing is another factor that used to be much more important in the past.
-Years ago, optical mice were the budget gaming solution and laser mice were high-end.
+Years ago, optical mice were the budget gaming solution, and laser mice were high-end.
 This gap is almost non-existent today.

 Simply go ahead and check on Amazon.
 You will find both optical and laser mice starting at a handful of dollars and going as high as several hundred.
-Higher-priced mice tend to be slightly more advanced, equipped with additional buttons and aesthetic lighting, but a high price does not necessitate better performance.
+Higher-priced mice tend to be slightly more advanced, equipped with additional buttons and aesthetic lighting, but a high price does not guarantee better performance.